Exam scheduling policy

 - A single, silent, standard or scientific calculator that meets the guidelines on the CPA Australia website.

-- The study guide and any other printed materials candidates wish to refer to during the exam.
+- The CPA Australia study guide and any other printed materials candidates wish to refer to during the exam.

 - A clear glass of water.

-- Consume food and drinks, chew gum or smoke (aside from their clear glass of water).
+- Candidates are not allowed to consume food, drinks, chew gum or smoke (aside from a clear glass of water).

-- Disclose, publish or reproduce exam content (this is also prohibited after the exam).
+- Candidates cannot disclose, publish, discuss, or reproduce exam content (this is also prohibited after the exam), as per the Academic Misconduct Policy.

-The following applies for candidates scheduling and sitting a Test Centre (Computer-based) Exam:
+The following applies for candidates scheduling and sitting a Computer-Based) Exam from a test centre.

 - Candidates must check their exam confirmation or reminder email from Pearson VUE to confirm their exam date, time and venue.

-- Candidates are permitted to bring the following items into the exam:
+Candidates are permitted to bring the following items into the Computer-Based Exam:

 - Two forms of valid and current identification.